adrianauscanga/TMVBarthropods/README.md

 **sequences_fasta**.
 Contains all the sequences used in the project in fasta format.
 Sequences are grouped by order (e.g. Colepotera) and by OTUs

+**trees**.
+Contains all the trees built in BEAST and used in this project.

 **OTUs**.
 CSV file with a table of the number of individuals from each OTU (45 OTUs total) present in each mountain (7 mountains).
 This file is used for calculating a presence-absence matrix

 ## Prerequisites